Overview – Vwaza Marsh WR

 Pros & Cons

-• Good wildlife viewing with four of the Big Five present
+• Four of the Big Five are present (no rhino)

 • Game drives and walking safaris are available